Governors

 |

 Verity has taught at and been part of the senior leadership team at Kyson for the past 10 years.
 She started her role as Curriculum Leader in 2019 and has loved the challenge of helping build and shape the Kyson Curriculum.
 Verity is passionate about the teaching of computing and modern foreign languages and feels lucky to be able to teach both these subjects across KS2.
 Recently appointed as an EdTech Demonstrator, Verity will also be advising schools around Suffolk on how to make the best use of technology across the curriculum to support learning.
-Outside of school, Verity is married with two young children so life is always very busy!
-When she's not ferrying her children to and from clubs, she enjoys playing netball every week and generally keeping fit.
-Verity loves traveling and exploring new places and cultures - she is hoping to be able to do more of this in the coming years.
-She loves dancing and can often be found having a 'kitchen disco' with her family. |

 |